JetBrains/Qodana/topics/bitbucket.md

 <link-summary>By default, %product% lets you use the pull request UI of Bitbucket Cloud to view specific lines of code
 that contain problems along with their description and recommendations for improvement.</link-summary>

-Starting from version 2024.1 of %product%, using the pull request UI of Bitbucket Cloud, you can view specific lines of code that contain problems along with their description and recommendations for improvement.
+Use the pull request UI of Bitbucket Cloud to view specific lines of code that contain problems along with their description and recommendations for improvement.
 By default, %product% generates [Code Insights](https://support.atlassian.com/bitbucket-cloud/docs/code-insights/) reports, forwards them using the Bitbucket Code Insights API, and does not require any configuration.